adroitandroid/Near/README.md

 ## Limitations
 - File transfers aren't easy yet.
 Services are background, API to take notification to start them in foreground, and listener methods to publish updates are on the TODO list.
+- Current Min SDK is 21.
+Pulling it down, after testing, is again on the TODO list.

 ## License